XuehaiPan/nvitop/README.md

 The public APIs from `nvitop` are released under the **Apache License, Version 2.0 (Apache-2.0)**.
 The original license files can be found at [LICENSE](https://github.com/XuehaiPan/nvitop/blob/HEAD/LICENSE), [nvitop/core/LICENSE](https://github.com/XuehaiPan/nvitop/blob/HEAD/nvitop/core/LICENSE), and [nvitop/callbacks/LICENSE](https://github.com/XuehaiPan/nvitop/blob/HEAD/nvitop/callbacks/LICENSE).

-The CLI of `nvitop` is released under the **GNU General Public License, version 3 (GPLv3)**.
+The CLI of `nvitop` is released under the **GNU General Public License, Version 3 (GPL-3.0)**.
 The original license files can be found at [COPYING](https://github.com/XuehaiPan/nvitop/blob/HEAD/COPYING) and [nvitop/gui/COPYING](https://github.com/XuehaiPan/nvitop/blob/HEAD/nvitop/gui/COPYING).
 If you dynamically load the source code of `nvitop`'s CLI or GUI:

 ```python
 from nvitop import cli